 - Mohra Moradu

 The sculptures found in Taxila reveal many interesting things about the Gandhara civilization.
-Art lovers enjoy coming to this place.
+Therefore, art lovers enjoy coming to this place.

 Related: Few interesting facts about Pakistan